Mespyr/ach/README.md

-# mapac
+# mapac!
-A compiled, stack-based programming language
+A stack-based programming language which compiles to assembly.